centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/timeperiods.md

 Use the following characters to define time periods:

-* The character “:” separates the hours from the minutes. e.g.: HH:MM
+* The character “:” separates the hours from the minutes, e.g.: HH:MM
 * The character “-” indicates continuity between two time periods
 * The character ”,” separates two time periods